robinrendle/robinrendle.com/essays/the-other-interface.md

 city: Nottingham
 country: UK
 tags: unfeatured
+hero: /images/essays/home/interface.webp
+alt: "Engraved by Charles Barbant.
+On a ship, a man naked from the waist up and carrying a gun is stopped by the captain holding up a lantern to his face."
 ---

 As front-end developers and designers, we’re constantly refining two interfaces simultaneously: one for visitors who load the website, the other for developers who have to tackle the code in the future, when adjustments or full-scale redesigns must be made.
 Yet we tend to assign the role of “user” to the first group, often forgetting that the code we write must work for developers in a similar way.
 We shouldn’t forget that developers are users, too.